springload/set-alias-on-host/README.md

     command: ["set-alias-on-host.sh", "/host/etc/hosts", "www.web.test", "nginx", "-g", "daemon off;"]
 ```

-On MacOs you may need to allow a group write permission for `/private/etc/hosts` file
+> On MacOs you may need to allow a group write permission for `/private/etc/hosts` file

+Start your project with `docker-compose up` and you should see message similar to
+> www.web.test entry added to hosts file

+Check your system `hosts` file for new entry for `www.web.test` domain
+Access your service wia `www.web.test` domain in your local browser